5 Simple Lifestyle Changes You Can Start Today

 Nix the Caffeine

-1. Decaffeinate 1 Cup at a Time Coffee, tea, and colas can all be significant irritants to your bladder.
+Coffee, tea, colas, and chocolate can all be irritants to your bladder.
 Because caffeine is also a diuretic, it can cause you to produce more urine and set your bladder into overdrive.
-If quitting caffeinated coffee or soda altogether is too challenging, try drinking one less cup a day by substituting decaf.
+Consider eliminating caffeinated beverages and foods, or switch to caffeine-free options.
+If quitting caffeinated coffee or soda altogether is too challenging, try drinking no more than two cups per day.

-4. Do 1 Extra Set of Kegels Kegel exercises are small, strategic movements that, when done properly, can strengthen your pelvic-floor muscles in order to maintain or increase bladder control.
-Because you can do these exercises anytime and anywhere, do an extra set daily while in a meeting or in the car.
+Kegel exercises are small, strategic movements that, when done properly, can strengthen your pelvic-floor muscles in order to maintain or increase bladder control.
+To perform Kegels, contract the muscles you use to stop the flow of urine.
+Hold the contraction for three seconds then relax for three seconds.
+Repeat eight to 10 times.
+You can do these exercises anytime and anywhere.

 Lose a Few Pounds

 Carrying around extra pounds can have a negative effect on your bladder health.
 Being overweight can put pressure on the bladder and nearby muscles, further contributing to bladder leakage.
 A weight loss of just 5 to 10 percent can improve bladder function.

 Many women with bladder leakage are under the mistaken impression that by reducing fluid intake they can lessen their incontinence.
 In reality, the opposite can be true.
 Decreased fluids can lead to dehydration, and in turn to constipation, which can contribute to incontinence.
 Also, when you drink less water, your urine is more concentrated and may irritate the lining of the urethra and bladder.
 Drinking plenty of water is an important component to bladder management, so drink at least 50 ounces of water throughout the day.